Andrea Coyle’s Violin & Viola Studio, LLC

 There may be times when other students or teachers will come to watch a lesson.
 The student is not being judged and should proceed with the lesson as if no visitors were present.

 Please wear modest, comfortable attire to lessons and group classes.
-Clothing coverage should be in line with school dress codes and attire appropriate for school.
-Plan on wearing nice concert clothes (recital dress, white shirt, black bottoms, tie, etc.) for most recitals.
+Clothing coverage should be attire appropriate for school.
+Consider showering before lessons if you are coming from a sweaty activity (such as soccer practice or dance lessons).
+Scented perfumes should be kept to a minimum to help with perfume allergies in the studio.
+Plan on wearing nice concert clothes such as a white or colorful shirt, recital dress, skirt, black bottoms, tie, etc. for most recitals.
 Please check the information for each recital as some performances may require less formal dress, or even a costume.
 I do not recommend heels for practice, lessons, or performances.
 If you choose to wear heels for a performance please bring them to a lesson before the concert so we can practice playing in heels (which is really hard!).

 Andrea Coyle’s Violin & Viola Studio is on the Internet.
 Sites include, but aren’t limited to littletonviolinlessons.com, Facebook, Twitter, Instagram, LinkedIn, YouTube, Google+, Pinterest, and Vimeo.
 The purpose of these pages is to inform people about my music studio and to share work created by students.